Multi-Source Neural Activity Indices for EEG/MEG Localization: A Two-Stage Spatial Filtering Framework and Extension to MNE-Python: Iterative Source Search Algorithm

 \section{Iterative Source Search Algorithm}

-Observation~\ref{l_0} shows that the true number of active sources $l_0$ can be inferred from the spectrum of $\mathbf{R}\mathbf{N}^{-1}.$ Thus, in principle, one could therefore compute a (multi-source) neural activity index for every $l_0$-tuple of candidate voxels and select $\boldsymbol{\theta}_0$ as the argument of the maximum of that index.
-However, that brute-force strategy requires $\binom{s}{l_0}$ evaluations (with $s$ the number of candidate sources) and is computationally infeasible for realistic $s$.
+A brute-force strategy to evaluate a multi-source neural activity index for $l$ sources requires $\binom{s}{l}$ evaluations (with $s$ the number of candidate sources) and is computationally infeasible for realistic $s$.
 To overcome this combinatorial bottleneck we exploit two features of the proposed approach.
-First, Definition~\ref{DFMVP} introduces the $MAI_{MVP}$ and $MPZ_{MVP}$ indices in forms that are defined for any candidate source count~$l$ and that naturally admit an incremental search: one may discover sources sequentially by starting with $l=1$ and then adding sources until $l=l_0.$ Second, Proposition~\ref{FULLFORM2025} provides compact, computationally efficient representations of these indices that make the incremental updates inexpensive to evaluate.
+First, Definition~\ref{DFMVP} introduces the $MAI_{MVP}$ indices in forms that are defined for any candidate source count~$l$ and that naturally admit an incremental search: one may discover sources sequentially by starting with $l=1$ and then adding sources until $l=l_0.$ Second, Proposition~\ref{FULLFORM2025} provides compact, computationally efficient representations of these indices that make the incremental updates inexpensive to evaluate.
 Together, these results replace an intractable combinatorial search by a practical iterative localisation procedure: at each step the algorithm evaluates the index for only $s$ candidate additions and selects the maximiser, repeating until $l_0$ sources have been found.
 Consequently, the search cost is reduced from combinatorial $\binom{s}{l_0}$ evaluations to a sequence of evaluations that scales roughly linearly with $s$ per discovered source.

-The iterative source-selection scheme employed here builds directly on earlier work that applied similar strategies to the MAI and MPZ indices.
-In particular, \cite{Moiseev2011} demonstrated an efficient implementation for the full-rank MAI/MPZ indices, and \cite{Piotrowski2021} presented a heuristic adaptation for the ``first-generation'' reduced-rank-capable indices whose forms depend on \(\mathbf{Q}_0\) — the covariance matrix of \(\mathbf{q}_0\) in model~(\ref{model}), which is usually unknown.
-In contrast, Algorithm~\ref{A1} illustrates the iterative source-search applied to the unbiased reduced-rank neural activity indices \(MAI_{MVP}\) and \(MPZ_{MVP}\), with its ranks selected as in (\ref{r_opt}), and whose forms do not depend on $\Q_0$; for concreteness, Algorithm~\ref{A1} below details the procedure using \(MPZ_{MVP}\) as the worked example.
+The iterative source-selection scheme employed here builds directly on earlier work \cite{Moiseev2011} which demonstrated its efficient implementation for the multi-source indices, and \cite{Piotrowski2021} which presented its heuristic adaptation for the ``first-generation'' reduced-rank indices whose forms depend on \(\mathbf{Q}_0\) - the covariance matrix of \(\mathbf{q}_0\) in model~(\ref{model}), which is typically unknown.
+In contrast, Algorithm~\ref{A1} illustrates the iterative source-search applied to the unbiased reduced-rank multi-source neural activity indices \(MAI_{MVP}\), whose forms do not depend on $\Q_0.$